Current Fellows

 Kayachev

-Dr. Boris Kayachev most recently held a Marie Curie Research Fellowship at the University of Oxford (2019-21); previously he taught and conducted research at Trinity College Dublin (2016-18) and at the Norwegian University of Science and Technology (NTNU) in Trondheim (2016).
-His research has most recently focused on the anonymous poems of the so-called Appendix Vergiliana: thus, he published a new critical edition of the Ciris together with a detailed commentary on its text (Swansea 2020) and is currently engaged in printing commentaries on Dirae and Lydia.
-In addition, he has published, among other works, a collection of essays on anonymous poetry from Greco-Roman antiquity (Cambridge 2021).
+Dr Boris Kayachev has recently held a Marie Curie research fellowship at the University of Oxford (2019–21); before that, he had carried out research at Trinity College Dublin (2016–18) and the Norwegian University of Science and Technology (NTNU) in Trondheim (2016).
+His recent work has focused on the anonymous poems of the Appendix Vergiliana: he published a new critical edition of the Ciris of the Ciris along with a detailed textual commentary (Swansea 2020), and as of 2022 his commentaries on the Dirae and the Lydia are in the final stages of preparation.
+He also recently produced an edited volume on anonymous Greek and Latin poetry (Cambridge 2021).

 Boris Kayachev's fellowship in Basel took place from 4 April to 27 June 2022.